dilyarabegaly/polarization-officials-r/README.md

 - **Caughey & Warshaw (2018)** — mass and elite polarization at the state level
 - **Broockman & Skovron (2018)** — how electoral competition shapes legislative behavior

-The `collaborative_identity` measure is modeled on survey instruments used in the **WA-CELI program evaluation** and is conceptually related to the "shared identity as public servant" theory of change in polarization reduction research.
+The `collaborative_identity` measure is conceptually related to the "shared identity as public servant" theory of change in polarization reduction research.

 ---

-*This project reflects applied research skills developed through work at Pierce County Human Services (administrative data analysis in R) and the Washington Collaborative Elected Leaders Institute (polarization measurement and program evaluation).*